json-schema-org/community/INFRASTRUCTURE.md

 The Slack server has a number of bots which feed data into specific channels.

-The bot which feeds tweets containing JSON Schema from Twitter to #twitter-mentions channel was created by [Mike Ralphson](https://twitter.com/PermittedSoc).
+The bot which feeds tweets containing JSON Schema from Twitter to the #twitter-mentions channel was created by [Mike Ralphson](https://twitter.com/PermittedSoc).
 We have no access to it, and it currently (as of 2022-05-26) needs to be replaced as it's acting up.

 The bot for #stack-overflow runs from If This Then That under @relequestual 's account.
 It should probably be migrated to Zapier.